sectra-medical/dpat_imageanalysisapi_sdk/examples/python/server_side_application_basic/README.md

 ## Application 3: send_annotations_server.py

 An application that allows the user to define a region and a tag and have the coordinates and the tag of the annotations saved, as well as the annotation sent back for display and the slide downloaded.
-This type of annotation, This allows for annotation collection within Sectra, as opposed to default sectra annotation which can only be downloaded manually.
+This allows for annotation collection within Sectra, as opposed to default sectra annotations which can only be downloaded manually.

 - Input: User draws a polygon around a region of interest and associates a tag
 - Output: a graphical primitive corresponding to the drawn region; slide name, slide id sectra coordinates, unnormalized coordinates and tag entry are saved in an excel sheet; the slide is downloaded if not present